 I’m a UI/UX designer as well as a brand and logo designer and wanted to show you a short step by step process to quickly create a working prototype to test it out for yourself – before you hand it over to a designer or developer.

-I’m working on designs and a user interface for a clients new website app called ‘gt2go’.
-It’s a responsive website app, designed for mobiles and will offer detailed city guides for relocation companies and their employees.
+I’m using an example app design I created for Going-there.com called ‘gt2go’.
+It’s a web app, which is designed also for mobiles and offers as a service, detailed city guides for relocation companies and their employees.

-Once you have ambien online pharmacy uploaded your screens, you can add hotlinks, set animated transitions – like swipe left or right, hover, fade in and out.
+Once you have uploaded your screens, you can add hotlinks, set animated transitions – like swipe left or right, hover, fade in and out.

 Below are the current sketched roughs of the screens I’m working on within the Marvelapp previewer.
 You can play around with it, scroll, click the links.
-I find it a great way to quickly show the client what I’m trying to design without having to work up a real prototype.
+Click to view with the prototype:

 I also use Invision which is a similar – more popular – prototyping tool for web designers.
 Marvelapp is new to the scene and I prefer it for mobile design.